 Smart EquitySo, what is the smart solution for homeowners who want to age in place while accessing the equity they’ve built up in their home at the same time?

-A home co-investment from Unison can provide a great option for these folks, allowing them to convert up to 17.5% of their home equity to cash with no added monthly payments.
+An equity sharing agreement from Unison can provide a great option for these folks, allowing them to convert up to 17.5% of their home equity to cash with no added monthly payments.
 It’s a solution that allows homeowners to utilize the equity they’ve built up in their home, meaning they can use the cash to supplement their retirement savings and maintain their standard of living for years to come.

 Traditional solutions such as HELOCs and home equity loans involve borrowing money against your equity, which requires monthly payments with interest to repay the money lent to you.
 Reverse mortgages get rid of the monthly payments, but interest and fees still accrue over time and can eventually claim all the equity in your home..
 A Unison home co-investment, in contrast, is not a loan, so there are no monthly payments, no interest, and you get to keep your remaining equity, including equity you continue to build by paying down your mortgage.
 And when the time comes to move (up to 30 years later), Unison shares in the change in value of your home, up or down.